MicrosoftDocs/winrt-api/windows.applicationmodel.useractivities/useractivity_tojson_1289546151.md

 The JSON text representation of the **UserActivity**.

 ## -remarks
-The **UserActivity** APIs allow an application to provide rich information for Cortana Pick-up Where I Left Off and the Timeline.
 A better re-engagement UI can be built within a consuming application if the source application can provide more details about the re-engagement.
 By serializing the **UserActivity** into a JSON string, you can then store it in a  [DataPackage](https://docs.microsoft.com/uwp/api/windows.applicationmodel.datatransfer.datapackage) and reconstitute it in the consuming application to provide more insight about the source application and the specific activity within the application that sourced the **DataPackage**.

 ## -see-also
 [UserActivity.ToJsonArray](useractivity_tojsonarray_543935915.md)